 Kuttanad in Kerala is India’s only region below sea level.
 Chicken’s Neck (a narrow strip of land that connects mainland India to its north-eastern states) is only 24 km wide.

 The Indus Valley civilization is one of the oldest civilization in the world, dating back at least 5,000 years.

 India is the 2nd largest country by population (currently approaching 1.3 billion).
-Soon it will overtake China to become the World’s most populous country.
+Soon it will overtake China to become the World’s most populous country (likely by 2040).

 India is the 12th largest economy in the world in terms of currency conversion and 4th largest in the world in terms of purchasing power.

 World’s first university was established in Takshila, India in 700 BC.